Software Engineering

 SE 312: Database Management Systems

-The focus is to teach database fundamentals required in the development and evolution of most software applications by providing a basic introduction to the principles of relational database management systems such as Entity-Relationship approach to data modeling, relational model of database management systems and the use of query languages.
+The course gives students an understanding of the key concepts of database management systems required in the development of most software applications by introducing the principles of relational database management systems such as basic concepts and architecture, Entity-Relationship data model and constraints, the use of basic and complex SQL query language, data normalization forms, relational algebra and calculus and transactions and concurrency control.

 SE 314: Operating Systems